 After her graduation from high school Miss Kelley taught rural school for two years.
 She attended Beloit College from 1903 to 1907 and received a bachelor of arts degree.
 While in Beloit she became interested in the missions movement and pledged herself as a volunteer for mission work abroad.
 For 10 years after her graduation she taught Latin, French, and German in several high schools in Wisconsin.
 She then studied for her master's degree at the University of Wisconsin, specializing in English.

 Miss Kelley was home on furlough in 1925 and while in the United States studied modern teaching in Boston and did research work at Columbia university in New York City.
 Upon her return to China, Miss Kelley signed a contract to continue her work for seven years.
 She then took into her care a little Chinese girl of about six years of age.
 The child had no relatives except for an old grandmother who supported herself and the child by begging in the streets.

 The child was placed in an American school and later in a college from which she was graduated in June 1938.
 She is now doing social service work in a hospital in interior China.

 Anne B. Kelley died Dec.
 16, 1972 in Claremont, California.

 Examples of Archives Holdings:

-Anne Bassett Kelley (class of 1907) became a missionary teacher in China.
+Anne Bassett Kelley (class of 1907), known as Nan, became a missionary teacher in China.
 Her great niece donated an extensive collection of Kelley's correspondence from China during 1919-1923 as well as letters from her adopted daughter in China to Kelley and other family members, dating from the 1940's through the 1990's, altogether amounting to hundreds of letters.
 Along with the correspondence, we received numerous photographs and memorabilia from Kelley's stay in China.
 Kelley's letters, written by hand or typed on very thin paper, are marvelously descriptive of her daily life as well as including her more contemplative thoughts and reactions.